 While we don’t know yet how many of those individuals were actually guilty of harming massage consumers, considering the available evidence, the number of innocent lives that have been destroyed must be substantial.
-Those established careers don’t include the 643 careers that were denied from even being able to start over the same period.
+Those established careers don’t include the 643 careers that were denied from even starting during the same period.

-A Superior Court in 2016 seems to be the first to have found this obstruction of justice and ordered the PSD to provide a new hearing that requires claimants to be confronted and cross-examined.
+A Superior Court in 2016 seems to be the first to have found this obstruction of justice.
+The court ordered the PSD to provide a new hearing that requires claimants to be confronted and cross-examined.
 But that won’t prevent the PSD from ignoring what the cross-examination revealed no matter how damning it was for the claimants and how vindicating it was for the defendant.
-This is just what the PSD was forced to do in one case, which represents only 1% of the cases that would go to court if more massage therapists could afford it.
+This is just what the PSD was forced to do in one case, which represents less than 1% of cases that would go to court if all massage therapists could afford it.